Shmdtalha/DUA-Updated-Implementation-on-Ubuntu-Corpus/README.md

 ```

 ## Preprocessing
 Before preprocessing, a few modifications are required to Theano.
-Instead of using the code below, you may modify the lines directly.
+Instead of using the code below, you may modify the lines in the files directly.
 These are provided to indicate the changes required.
 ```python
 with open('/usr/local/lib/python3.10/dist-packages/theano/configdefaults.py', 'r') as file:
     lines = file.readlines()